Are you planning to visit Swaziland? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Swaziland.

 Power plug adapter needed in Swaziland?

 In Swaziland the power plug sockets are of type M. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type M.

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 Voltage converter needed in Swaziland?

 In Swaziland the standard voltage is 230 V and the frequency is 50 Hz.

-- You cannot use your electric appliances in Swaziland without a voltage converter, because the standard voltage in Swaziland (230 V) is higher than in the United States of America (120 V).
+- You can't use your electric appliances in Swaziland without a voltage converter, because the standard voltage in Swaziland (230 V) is higher than in the United States of America (120 V).

 You can seriously damage your appliances.
-You need a voltage converter in Swaziland, when living in the United States of America!
+You need a voltage converter in Swaziland!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.